Beacon Fire Protection • Cumbria Fire Safety Training

 Fire Safety for Outdoor Event Traders and Catering Units — Extinguisher Certification and Equipment Checks Scheduled for: 2026-07-07 Awaiting Approval

-If you're running a catering unit or trading stand at Cumbria's summer events, your fire extinguishers need to be in-date and properly certified.
-Event organisers and local authority licensing teams are checking more closely during peak season.
-An expired service label or the wrong extinguisher type can mean you don't trade that day.
+If you're trading at Cumbria's summer events, your fire extinguishers need to be in-service and certified.
+Most event organisers and local authority licensing teams will ask for proof.
+An out-of-date service label is one of the most common reasons for last-minute refusals.

 Newsletter